hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

   based on DoneModes saved in context file being loaded.
 If no DoneModes in context file then runmodes will be set to 7.

+clientID is a string representing any given specific client.
+It is 16 chars long over the network.
+However don't assign a id/name larger than 15 chars.
+This is passed on to the server as part of the PIReq packet from the client.

 Client's context